 How to Make Bangers, the Classic English Sausage, From Scratch

-You can pay a premium for supermarket bangers, that may or may not taste good, that may or may not contain a lot of additives and preservatives that you don’t really want, and that may have less meat and more breadcrumbs than would be ideal.
+You can pay a premium for supermarket bangers that may or may not taste good, that may or may not contain a lot of additives and preservatives that you don’t really want, and that may have less meat and more breadcrumbs than you'd like.
+Or…

 You can make your own!

-- You mix up some meat and spices, maybe adding a little breadcrumb and a little liquid.
+- Mix up some meat and spices, adding a little breadcrumb and a little liquid.

 Here’s a very simple recipe that tastes great.